Psypher1/the-language-hub/learn/french/basics.md

 ---
 title: French Basics
 topic: Basics
+excerpt: An introduction to the French language
 part: 01
 ---

-# French Basics
+## Introduction

 Getting started is quite simple.
 Below are some basic things that will be helpful for you on this journey.

-## Salutaions
+### Salutaions

-Bonjour - Hello
+- Bonjour - Hello
-Salut - Hi
+- Salut - Hi
-Au Revoir - Goodbye
+- Au Revoir - Goodbye
-À plus - See you later
+- À plus - See you later

-## Days and Such
+### Temporal

 | French Word | Translation | Pronunciation |
 | ----------- | ----------- | ------------- |